mrookiiheya-arch/kotodama-os/README.md

 ## Evidence: Behavioral Robustness Tests (Concept Validation)

-To validate that Kotodama OS represents a **structural Behavior Layer** — not a prompt-dependent artifact — we conducted **adversarial comparison tests** against a baseline LLM.
+To assess whether Kotodama OS can function as a **structural Behavior Layer** — rather than a prompt-only artifact — we ran **adversarial comparison tests** against a baseline LLM.

+Test prompts were iteratively generated and refined using a separate model (e.g., Gemini), then applied to both systems under **as closely matched conditions as possible**.
+We aligned the case inputs, evaluation intent, and conversational pressure style.
+At the same time, we acknowledge that model-, session-, and policy-level differences cannot be fully eliminated in **non-benchmarked cross-model evaluations**.

-These tests were designed to apply **intentional pressure** at points where persona drift, over-alignment, or role collapse typically occurs in long-term conversational systems.
+The goal was to apply **intentional conversational pressure** at points where persona drift, over-alignment, or role-distance collapse often emerges in long-term interaction patterns.

 ### Test Focus Areas